Wednesday, October 27, 2010

 Wednesday, October 20, 2010

-This is a WIP (work in progress), I was experimenting with the stack and slash method.
-It's not big enough to be a quilt, I think i'll finish it the size it is and hang it up on the wall in my bedroom, it'll coordinate with the bright quilt that's on the bed.
+This is a WIP (work in progress), I was experimenting with the stack and slash method, it's not big enough to be a quilt.
+I think i'll finish it the size it is and hang it up on the wall in my bedroom, it'll coordinate with the bright quilt on the bed.
 Sometimes I just like to try different blocks and colour arrangements to see what they would look like.
 That's why I have so many UFO's.

 Tuesday, October 19, 2010